-What does this have to do with hiring an ISA, you may be asking?
+What does this have to do with hiring a real estate ISA, you may be asking?

 Having been through the process yourself helps you calibrate your expectations.
-After all, you have already been through the objections and overcame them.
+After all, you have already been through the objections and overcome them.
 You have figured out who the most valuable leads are and who to spend your time calling.
 You also know what to say and when to say it.

 2. Hire Slow, Fire Fast

-It’s not easy to hire the right person for an ISA position.
-I am not trying to be a Debbie Downer here.
-Skilled ISAs are hard to find.
-When I was hiring my first ISA, we sifted through hundreds of applications, but only four made it through the interview process.
+It’s not easy to hire the right person for a real estate ISA position.
+I am not trying to be a Debbie Downer here, but skilled ISAs are hard to find.
+When I was hiring my first ISA, we sifted through hundreds of applications, and only four made it through the long interview process.

 Why only four?
-Well, we were very specific with our directions of how to respond to the email we sent candidates.
+Well, we were very specific with our directions on how to respond to the email we sent candidates.
 We explicitly told them what to type in the subject line and how to structure the email.
 So what happened next?

-To make hiring easier, consider working with REALQualified’s team of highly-trained ISAs to follow up with your leads on your schedule.
+To make hiring easier, consider working with REALQualified’s team of highly trained real estate ISAs to follow up with your leads on your schedule.

-3. Remember That You Can’t Train Someone to Have a Great Personality
+3. Remember: You Can’t Train Your Real Estate ISA to Have a Great Personality

-Personality assessments, or DiSC assessments, are a great way to identify a person’s strengths and weaknesses in regard to administrative or sales skills.
+Personality evaluations, particularly DiSC assessments, are a great way to identify a person’s strengths and weaknesses in regard to administrative or sales skills.
 For the ISA position, it is good to have a mix of organization and people skills, and neither can really be taught.

 The fastest way to confirm if a personality is right for the job is to role-play the most common objections with the potential new hire.
-See if they are solutions-minded.
+Check to see if they are solutions-minded.
 Do they give up at the first sign of an objection, or do they ask more questions to engage the lead in further conversation?
-If the ISA remains curious and understands the benefit of the lead to work for the company they represent, and genuinely cares about the lead’s experience, you have a winner.
+If the ISA remains curious, understands how to communicate the benefit of working for the company they represent, and genuinely cares about the lead’s experience, you have a winner.

 If someone is merely looking for a paycheck, keep interviewing.
-This position is much more than paycheck.
+This position is about much more than money.

 4. Set Realistic Expectations for Your ISA

 Ahhhh, expectations.
-I think we can all admit that the most difficult challenge to overcome with hiring for any position is finding someone to meet our expectations.
+I think we can all admit that the most difficult challenge to overcome with hiring for any position is finding someone to meet our standards.